-Standards Statements of effective practice Statements of highly effective practice Teachers value and engage in Teachers recognise that professional learning and collaboration are intrinsic to their work.
-Teachers recognise and affirm professional learning and collaboration as intrinsic to their work. professional learning and professional Teachers use formal meeting and preparation time to reflect together on their work.
-Teachers use formal meeting and preparation time to reflect together on their work. collaboration Teachers engage actively and productively with a variety of professional learning opportunities, including organised school-based professional learning.
+Standards Statements of effective practice Statements of highly effective practice Teachers value and engage in professional learning and professional collaboration Teachers recognise that professional learning and collaboration are intrinsic to their work.
+Teachers recognise and affirm professional learning and collaboration as intrinsic to their work.
+Teachers use formal meetings and planning time to reflect together on their work.
+Teachers use formal meeting and planning time to reflect together on their work.
+Teachers engage actively and productively with a variety of professional learning opportunities, including organised school-based professional learning.
 The school is a key context in which teachers' professional learning occurs.
 Teachers engage actively and productively with, and devise, a variety of professional learning opportunities that involve critical reflection on learning and on practice.
-Teachers identify and engage in professional learning that develops their own practice and meets the needs of pupils and the school.
-Teachers identify and engage in professional learning that develops their own practice, meets the needs of pupils and the school, and enhances collective practice .
-Teachers view collaboration as a means to improve pupil learning and also to enhance their own professional learning.
+Teachers identify and engage in professional learning that develops their own practice and meets the needs of students and the school.
+Teachers identify and engage in professional learning that develops their own practice, meets the needs of students and the school, and enhances collective practice .
+Teachers view collaboration as a means to improve student learning and also to enhance their own professional learning.
 They engage in constructive collaborative practice.
-Teachers view collaboration as a means to improve pupil learning and also to enhance their own professional learning.
+Teachers view collaboration as a means to improve student learning and also to enhance their own professional learning.
 They engage in constructive collaborative practice, and in collaborative review of their practice .
-Teachers work to maintain positive and respectful relationships with colleagues and school management for the benefit of pupils' learning, and for the wellbeing of staff and pupils.
+Teachers work to maintain positive and respectful relationships with colleagues and school management for the benefit of students' learning, and for the wellbeing of staff and students.
 Teachers are also mindful of and take responsibility for their own wellbeing.
-Teachers work proactively to maintain and further develop positive and respectful relationships with colleagues and school management for the benefit of pupils' learning, and for the wellbeing of staff and pupils.
+Teachers work proactively to maintain and further develop positive and respectful relationships with colleagues and school management for the benefit of students' learning, and for the wellbeing of staff and students.
 Teachers are also mindful of, actively attend to and take responsibility for their own wellbeing.
-Teachers implement whole-school approaches to learning and teaching that include the use of online platforms and other digital technologies to improve pupils' experiences and outcomes.
-Teachers collectively agree and implement whole- school approaches to learning and teaching that include the use of online platforms and other digital technologies to improve pupils' experiences and outcomes.
-Teachers work together to devise learning opportunities Pupils' reflection and feedback on their learning are reviewed and acted upon during teachers' individual and collaborative preparation activities.
-Pupils' reflection and feedback on their learning are systematically reviewed and acted upon during teachers' individual and collaborative preparation activities. for pupils across and beyond the curriculum Teachers plan collaboratively for learning activities that enable pupils to make meaningful connections between learning in different curriculum areas and subjects.
-Teachers plan collaboratively for learning activities that enable pupils to make meaningful and progressively more challenging connections between learning in different curriculum areas and subjects.
-Teachers collaboratively plan learning experiences that help pupils to see learning as a holistic and lifelong endeavour.
-Teachers collaboratively plan learning experiences that enable and empower pupils to see learning as a holistic and lifelong endeavour.
-Teachers work effectively with each other and with parents to support pupils with identified learning needs.
-Teachers work very effectively with each other and with parents to support pupils with identified learning needs.
+Teachers implement whole-school approaches to learning and teaching that include the use of online platforms and other digital technologies to improve students' experiences and outcomes.
+Teachers collectively agree and implement whole-school approaches to learning and teaching that include the use of online platforms and other digital technologies to improve students' experiences and outcomes.
+Teachers work together to devise learning opportunities for students across and beyond the curriculum Students' reflection and feedback on their learning are reviewed and acted upon during teachers' individual and collaborative planning activities.
+Students' reflection and feedback on their learning are systematically reviewed and acted upon during teachers' individual and collaborative planning activities.
+Teachers plan collaboratively for learning activities that enable students to make meaningful connections between learning in different subjects.
+Teachers plan collaboratively for learning activities that enable students to make meaningful and progressively more challenging connections between learning in different subjects.
+Teachers collaboratively plan learning experiences that help students to see learning as a holistic and lifelong endeavour.
+Teachers collaboratively plan learning experiences that enable and empower students to see learning as a holistic and lifelong endeavour.
+Teachers work effectively with each other and with parents to support students with identified learning needs.
+Teachers work very effectively with each other and with parents to support students with identified learning needs.
 Teachers use parent-teacher meetings and other communication with parents constructively to support parents' meaningful involvement in their children's education.
-Teachers use parent-teacher meetings and other communication with parents very constructively to support parents' meaningful involvement in their children's education and development as learners .
-Teachers collaborate with relevant and appropriate outside personnel to provide meaningful learning experiences for pupils.
-Teachers collaborate with relevant and appropriate outside personnel to provide meaningful learning experiences for pupils, and work together to ensure that the learning is integrated .
+Teachers use parent-teacher meetings and other communication with parents very constructively to support parents' meaningful involvement in their children's education and development as learners.

-Domain 4: Teachers' collective /collaborative practice
+Domain 4: Teachers' collective / collaborative practice